The Hardcore Holidayoff

 The three watch him run off.
 Harmony draws a finger out from under her left breast in gesticulation, a line of pure mana drawn out from the nearest her heart, but Order taps her elbow.

 Harmony scoffs, draws back, cancels her spell, and sighs.
-“Good point.
-What could he possibly do?” she notes with a gentle, superior laugh.
+“Fair point.” she notes with a gentle cough.

-The three march across the ski slope as a few minions race down while protecting the candles on a menorah.
+The three march across the ski slope as a few minions race down while protecting the candles on a menorah as a group of others attempt to spray water guns at them.

-“What the flying fuck,” Harmony laughs again, the music of a nearby day of the dead party softened by the snow.
+“What the flying fuck,” Harmony chuckles, the music of a nearby Day of The Dead party softened by the snow.

 Order takes in the sight with a look of perpetual tiredness – she doesn’t get to sleep much with the overbearing shame and anxiety of simply living, but tonight was an exception.